Skip to main content

 Expert tutors

-All staff involved in the delivery of adult education courses within the College are approved to teach the subjects and modules they deliver.
+All tutors involved in the delivery of courses and apprenticeships within the College are approved to teach the subjects and modules they deliver.

-The approval process ensures that staff delivering a given programme are appropriately qualified and, where appropriate, possess relevant technical and industrial experience and professional practice.
+Our recruitment process ensures that tutors delivering a given programme are suitably qualified and, where appropriate, possess relevant technical and industrial experience and a familiarity with professional practice.
+The aim of this is to enrich students’ learning experience, giving them an insight into what working in the industry is really like.

 How will I be assessed?